SVGS: Enhancing Gaussian Splatting Using Primitives with Spatially Varying Colors: Method

 \subsection{Spatially Varying Gaussian Primitives}

-\paragraph{Gaussian Splattings.} Given multi-view images with the corresponding camera poses, our target is to render novel-view images.
+\textbf{Gaussian Splattings.} Given multi-view images with the corresponding camera poses, our target is to render novel-view images.
 We achieve this by representing the whole scene with a set of trainable Gaussian primitives.
 Then, to train these parameters of all Gaussian primitives, we apply the splatting technique to render images on the input viewpoints and minimize the difference between the rendered images and input images.
 After learning the Gaussian primitives, we can apply the same splatting technique to render images of arbitrary viewpoints.

-\paragraph{Colors and Opacity of Gaussian Primitives.} The colors and opacity of Gaussian primitives in existing methods~\cite{3dgs,2dgs,li20243d,yu2024mip} are independent of the intersection locations with the primitives, which leads to ineffective representation ability for complex textures or geometry in a complex scene.
-The colors are usually represented by a view-dependent spherical harmonic function $\mathbf{c}(\mathbf{d})=SH(\mathbf{d})$, where $\mathbf{d}$ is the viewing direction and $SH$ means the spherical harmonic function.
+\textbf{Colors and Opacity of Gaussian Primitives.} The colors and opacity of Gaussian primitives in existing methods~\cite{3dgs,2dgs,li20243d,yu2024mip} are independent of the intersection locations with the primitives, which leads to ineffective representation ability for complex textures or geometry in a complex scene.
+The colors are usually represented by a view-dependent spherical harmonic function $SH(\mathbf{d})$~\cite{muller2022instant, fridovich2022plenoxels}, where $\mathbf{d}$ is the viewing ray direction from the current pixel.
 The opacity $\alpha$ is a single value associated with the Gaussian primitive.
-To render an image, we perform alpha-blending~\cite{zwicker2001ewa} using the colors and opacity of these Gaussian primitives.
-A noticeable issue is that the Gaussian primitives show exactly the same color for different rays with the same viewing direction but intersect this primitive with different intersection points.
-Utilizing such simple color function forces to represent an underlying surface with complex textures leads to ineffective and redundant small Gaussian primitives.
-The same issue also exists for the opacity, which only monotonously decreases with the Gaussian function and thus has difficulty in representing complex geometry.
+To render an image, Gaussian splatting methods perform alpha-blending~\cite{zwicker2001ewa} under these Gaussian primitives.
+A noticeable issue is that the Gaussian primitives report exactly the same color with the same viewing direction but intersect this primitive with different intersection points.
+Utilizing such color function forces to represent an underlying surface with complex textures leads to ineffective and redundant small Gaussian primitives.
+The same issue also exists for the opacity, which has difficulty in representing complex textures and geometries.

-\paragraph{Spatially Varying Colors and Opacity.} To address the above issue, we propose spatially varying colors and opacity in \name.
+\textbf{Spatially Varying Colors and Opacity.} To address the above issue, we propose spatially varying colors and opacity in \name.
 Specifically, we use a color function $\mathbf{c}(\mathbf{p},\mathbf{d})$ and an opacity function $\alpha(\mathbf{p})$ as